interstitialRedirectModalTitle

 Firefighting and prescribed burning are both important tools during different times of the year and in different ecosystems.
 There are vast ecological differences, for example, between the wet forests in western Oregon where we saw the tragic fires in 2020 and the state’s dry forests around places such as Bend or Medford.
 Dry forests thrive with frequent, low-intensity fires that burn every 3-30 years and maintain plants, habitats and an open forest floor.
 Here, prescribed burning is a proven method to restore the ecosystem and reduce wildfire risk to communities.
 But the complexities of the wet forest ecosystem require a different approach.

-Katie Sauerbrey in fire gear holding a torch with trees and flames behind her.
+Katie Sauerbrey in fire gear holding a torch with trees and flames behind them.

 Burn Boss: Katie Sauerbrey As Burn Boss, Katie leads a team of fire practitioners in conducting safe, strategic controlled burns to improve the health of dry forests and reduce wildfire risk © Katie Sauerbrey